lakshyarao22/CyberSecurityNotes/CEH Notes/Threat Prevention.md

 ### HTTP Request Headers

-Manupulate the Headers to commands.
+Manipulate the Headers to commands.

 **Covert Channels** is ability to put commands that normal people are unable to see unless if they are Looking for it.
 Can be used for C2.